shrijayan/Communication-Hearning-Impaired-People/Sign Language Detection/README.md

  GIF

- This repository contains various versions in sign detection and the same have been listed below , A Sample program
+ This repository contains various versions in sign detection and the same have been listed below , A Sample program ,
-  Hand sign recognition model(TFLite)
+  Hand sign recognition model(TFLite) ,
-  Finger gesture recognition model(TFLite)
+  Finger gesture recognition model(TFLite) ,
-  Learning data for hand sign recognition and notebook for learning Learning data for finger gesture recognition and notebook for learning
+  Learning data for hand sign recognition and notebook for learning , Learning data for finger gesture recognition and notebook for learning

 # Requirements
-  mediapipe 0.8.1
+  mediapipe 0.8.1<br>
-  OpenCV 3.4.2 or Later
+  OpenCV 3.4.2 or Later<br>
-  Tensorflow 2.3.0 or Later , tf-nightly 2.5.0.dev or later
+  Tensorflow 2.3.0 or Later<br>
+  tf-nightly 2.5.0.dev or later<br>
-  scikit-learn 0.23.2
+  scikit-learn 0.23.2<br>
-  matplotlib 3.3.2
+  matplotlib 3.3.2<br>

 # Demo
 Demo program using web camera